Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 - Full schedule chunk 018 used the same retry/timeout-600 close-after-game setting.
 It advanced the run to 1,242 / 120,000 games, elapsed 700.202 sec,
   peaked at 70337.547 MiB RSS, and completed without failed-task log entries.
+- Full schedule chunk 019 used the same retry/timeout-600 close-after-game setting.
+It advanced the run to 1,316 / 120,000 games, elapsed 1356.032 sec,
+  peaked at 72845.578 MiB RSS, and completed without failed-task log entries.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required